iotaledger/bee-rfcs/text/0028-bee-storage/0022-bee-storage.md

 - Which backend should we implement this trait for first?

-- If we implement coordecide version first, milestone and snapshot_index does not exist
+- If we implement coordicide version first, milestone and snapshot_index does not exist

 - This is highly dependent on whether or not we are first following IRI too, but if we don't, should we record state_delta? this has to be answered in the context of how we then do snapshot? (research)